 Robert Hase and Johnny Cirucci

 Living through such an experience was a terrible burden.
 It was even more so because Terry couldn’t wrap his head around the evil necessary to carefully plan such an act.
-But what sent Terry reeling was evidence that the bombing was conducted by players with deep pockets and tremendous resources; either ran act of war from another nation or unbelievable treason from his own.
+But what sent Terry reeling was evidence that the bombing was conducted by players with deep pockets and tremendous resources; either as an act of war from another nation or unbelievable treason from his own.

 No one is quite sure what Yeakey actually observed at the Murrah building that April morning, but whatever it was he witnessed did not sync up with the “official” narrative released by the United States government.
-It was likely proof that a truck filled with ammonium nitrate and fuel oil was not what took down the Murrah Building such as evidence of multiple, pre-wired explosives.
+It was likely proof that a truck filled with ammonium nitrate and fuel oil was not what took down the Murrah Building; such as evidence of multiple, pre-wired explosives.

-Sergeant Yeakey began compiling evidence against the tale put out by federal officials and kept his findings in a storage facility outside of El Reno, Oklahoma.
+Sergeant Yeakey started compiling evidence against the tale put out by federal officials and kept his findings in a storage facility outside of El Reno, Oklahoma.
 The evidence he was accumulating was also in direct contradiction to “the facts” being reported by main stream media outlets worldwide.
 According to his friends and family, Yeakey began being intimidated by federal authorities because of his personal pursuit for truth and the information which he possessed.
 He was being pressured to put an end to his independent investigation.

 On the evening of May 8, 1996, Terry’s body was found in a ditch two and a half miles west of the El Reno Penitentiary.
-He had been bound, repeatedly slashed, strangulated, brutally tortured and killed execution style with a single bullet that entered his right temple at a 45 degree angle.
+He had been bound, repeatedly slashed, strangulated, brutally tortured and killed execution-style with a single bullet that entered his right temple at a 45 degree angle.
 No firearm was found at the scene.